magdesign/PocketVJ-CP-v3/ROADMAP.md

 - slideshow with ken burns effect (maybe with QT: https://gist.github.com/nbergont/8963892, or openFramworks ofImage)<br />

 ### Mapper: <br />
+- Test new version from kr15h with remote server and release with remote server package <br />
+- Bezier Warp, as seen here: https://github.com/TsubokuLab/ofxBezierWarpManager <br />
 - Grid mesh <br />
 - Website or screengrabber as source for mapper  <br />
 - Add playlist version of mapper (plays every video in /media/internal/video) <br />
 - audio usb alsa support<br />
 - compile shortcut for bigmove, make moves even bigger, also small moves<br />
-- make mapper working without mouse<br />
+- make mapper working without mouse, might be solved soon :-) <br />
-- Make sync script compatible with video mapper <br />
+- Make sync script compatible with video mapper, need new ofxomxplayer, find a coder who can do this! <br />

 ### Autostart
 - Autostart to Processing in fullscreen (still not sure how to execute command) <br />